 6. Poorly Executed Launch

-The strategy you deploy when launching your on-demand delivery service application will have a major impact on the acquisition and retention of new users.
+The strategy you deploy when launching your on-demand delivery application will have a major impact on the acquisition and retention of new users.
 You can’t just download an app from the App Store and expect overnight success.
 Behind every successful launch are extensive research, marketing strategies, and advertising efforts.
 To improve your chances of success, we recommend that you partner up or consult with the best On-Demand app development company to make sure every step is done and executed correctly and on time.

 Making a good first impression in the first few days before launch is key to achieving high download and user retention rates.
-This is a critical time when you need to focus on showcasing the on-demand delivery app to potential customers in order to optimize the onboarding process.
+This is a critical time when you need to focus on showcasing the on-demand delivery apps to potential customers in order to optimize the onboarding process.
 If you don’t quickly impress your new users, they may lose interest.

 If the launch seems like your only chance (a one-time event), remember that it’s not really a one-time event.
 There is always a lot of room for improvement, which makes launching the mobile app a cyclical process that needs to be re-evaluated as the market evolves and user demands change.
 Newly launched on-demand delivery apps need to be updated and relaunched and released regularly to maintain user interest through new updates and features.